microsoft/BuildXL/Documentation/Wiki/How-To-Run-BuildXL/Resource-Usage-Configuration.md

                                 scheduler will stop scheduling more work to allow resources to be freed.
 Default is 500 mb.

-By default, BuildXL will actively kill processes when the maximum memory utilization is exceeded
+By default, BuildXL will actively kill processes when (i) the maximum memory utilization is exceeded and (ii) there is less available memory than the specified minimum available machine RAM.

     /disableProcessRetryOnResourceExhaustion[+|-]
                                 Specifies that BuildXL should not kill processes when the limits are exceeded.